Showing posts with label Iona. Show all posts

 Larsen, Olaf (SN 2404) Olaf was born in Bunyip and was a 21 year old sawmill hand when he enlisted on April 28, 1915.
 His next of kin was an aunt who lived in Port Melbourne.
 He suffered a severe gun shot wound to the face in November 1917 and Returned to Australia March 16, 1918.

 Llewellyn, Charles Jatho (SN 2197) Charles enlisted on November 21, 1916 at the age of 24.
 He was a farm labourer from Bunyip.
 Charles married Rosa Youdell in England on June 25, 1918 and the couple, along with their two children, Returned to Australia December 22, 1919 and arrived in Melbourne on February 5, 1920.
-Charles was granted a Soldier Settlement Farm, at Vervale, you can read his file, here, on the Battle to Farm website.
+Charles was granted a Soldier Settlement Farm, at Vervale, you can read his file, here on the Public Records Office of Victoria website.

 Mannix, Patrick (SN 4754) Patrick was 32 and a Repairer on the railways, when he enlisted on February 17, 1916.
 His next of kin was his wife, Daisy, of Garfield.
 Patrick Returned to Australia May 4, 1917 and was discharged on medical grounds - Fibrosis Lungs.